 As your garden plants, flowers and vegetables grow, they go through a rigorous process that will deplete the soil of necessary nutrients.
 By adding fertiliser back into your garden, you are replenishing the soil to help your garden to continue to grow and prosper.

-Organic fertilisers are generally made from plant or animal based by-products or powdered minerals.
+Organic fertilisers are generally made from plant or animal-based by-products or powdered minerals.
 This type of fertiliser can come in the form of animal manure, fish or worm compounds as well as mushroom compost but to name a few.
 These fertilisers are minimally processed so the nutrients remain in their original form, whether compost, manure or liquid emulsion.

 Disadvantages of Organic Fertilisers:

 Manure offers both long and short-term benefits to a range of garden elements.
-Not only does it provide the necessary nutrients to the plants/lawn/flowers/vegetables, it also adds organic matter to soil and improves water retention.
+Not only does it provide the necessary nutrients to the plants/lawn/flowers/vegetables, but it also adds organic matter to the soil and improves water retention.

 Not all animal manures are suitable for use as a fertiliser.
 Manure from domestic animals such as dogs or cats shouldn’t be used..
 The most popular manures are organic fertilisers, which are derived from livestock animals including cattle, horses, sheep, chickens and even worms.

 Compost is undoubtedly the most commonly used organic fertiliser as it’s easy to make yourself and can be free, which is great if you have a large garden!

 Compost is made from decomposed organic waste products such as vegetable scraps, grass cuttings, leaves, twigs and even eggshells.
 This mixture is so rich in essential nutrients it’s often referred to as ‘Black Gold’ as it provides a well-balanced blend of nitrogen, phosphorus and potassium to your garden